core-infra-svcs/dashboard-api-go/client/docs/InlineObject139.md

 ### NewInlineObject139

-`func NewInlineObject139(name string, radiusServers []NetworksNetworkIdSwitchAccessPoliciesRadiusServers1, radiusTestingEnabled bool, radiusCoaSupportEnabled bool, radiusAccountingEnabled bool, hostMode string, urlRedirectWalledGardenEnabled bool, ) *InlineObject139`
+`func NewInlineObject139(name string, radiusServers []NetworksNetworkIdSwitchAccessPoliciesRadiusServers1, radiusAccountingEnabled bool, ) *InlineObject139`

 NewInlineObject139 instantiates a new InlineObject139 object
 This constructor will assign default values to properties that have it defined,